 Karen specialises in dispute resolution and avoidance for a wide range of domestic and international clients, advising on managing risk effectively in the course of complex construction and engineering projects.
 Karen regularly advises and represents clients in litigation, international arbitration, mediation and adjudication.

-Karen’s experience covers a broad spectrum including contract formation and interpretation, amendments to existing contracts, claims for additional cost, loss and expense and extensions of time, liquidated damages liability, defects liability, determination and repudiation, and the nature of and rights arising out of bonds and guarantees.
+Karen’s experience covers a broad spectrum including contract formation and interpretation, amendments to existing contracts, claims for additional cost, loss and expense and extensions of time, liquidated damages liability, defects liability, termination and repudiation, and the nature of and rights arising out of bonds and guarantees.

 Karen has a particular interest in civil engineering and energy, with specialist expertise in power projects, including offshore wind.
 In dispute resolution Karen has significant international arbitration experience.

 Examples of Karen’s experience include:

 - advising on claims for different clients concerning time, cost, termination and defects in relation to foundations and cables arising from a number of UK offshore wind farm projects, including High Court, Court of Appeal and Supreme Court litigation and international arbitration;

 - advising offshore transmission owners on issues arising from the operation of offshore transmission assets on a number of UK offshore wind farms including in relation to cables and onshore and offshore substations;

 - acting for a contractor in relation to a complex multi-party dispute concerning an office building in Scotland;